-How To Build The Best Gaming PC
+How To Build The Most Expensive Gaming PC

 If you’re a passionate gamer, you need the most expensive PC build in order to enjoy all the newest titles in HD quality.
 You don’t need the most expensive computer, but the most expensive gaming computer instead.
 People who use their computers to do some office work and/or to browse the internet don’t have to “chase” the newest components because none of these activities are hardware-demanding.
-But, if you want to truly enjoy all the benefits of modern gaming, you need the most expensive gaming PC that you can build.
+But, if you want to truly enjoy all the benefits of modern gaming, you need the best performing gaming PC that you can build.

 Money is everything when it comes to gaming rigs.
 The more expensive the computer, the better.
 Gamers need plenty of memory, a strong graphics card, and a powerful CPU that can keep up with the latest trends.
 That’s why we are building the most expensive gaming computer in the first place.
-Even though it may sound like an easy job, it’s very hard to build the most expensive gaming PC.
+Even though it may sound like an easy job, it’s very hard to build the highest priced gaming PC.
 You need to know all the components perfectly if you want a stable configuration.
 Furthermore, you also need to ensure that there are no compatibility issues whatsoever.

 Luckily, thanks to the power of the internet, things have changed dramatically.
-You can easily build the most expensive gaming PC as there are plenty of different components to choose from.
+You can easily build the most costly gaming PC as there are plenty of different components to choose from.
 At the same time, all information is easily accessible as well.

-From our perspective, the most expensive gaming PC today needs to have an Intel Core i7-6950X processor.
+From our perspective, the most pricey gaming PC today needs to have an Intel Core i7-6950X processor.
 You won’t be able to have a steady FPS rate if you play the most demanding games with maximum settings.
 But, having a strong processor is just the beginning - the other key components need to be (at least) equally powerful to ensure that you have an amazing gaming experience.

 1. Intel Boxed Core i7-6950X Processor Extreme Edition